romainr88/fortnite_api/README.md

 # FortniteApi

-fortnite_api allow you to retrieve information from fortnite in an easy way through fortnitetracker.com API.
+fortnite_api allow you to retrieve information from Fortnite in an easy way through fortnitetracker.com API.

 ## Installation